GetStream/Winds/README.md

 At Stream, we use Redis as an in-memory storage for the Winds podcast processing and RSS processing workers.
 It contains a list of podcasts and RSS feeds, which the workers pick up and process using the `bull` messaging system.

-If you're on a Mac, you can install MongoDB through [Homebrew](https://brew.sh/) by running:
+If you're on a Mac, you can install Redis through [Homebrew](https://brew.sh/) by running:

 ```
 brew install redis